MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ![Image of the New_World.zip file displayed with a typical ZIP file icon.](Media/CreateAWorldTemplate/changed_to_dot_zip.png)

-9. Double-click the zip file to open it and choose **Extract All**.
+9. Double-click the **.zip** file to open it and choose **Extract All**.
 The structure should look something like this:

 ![Contents of the New_World.zip folder before they are unzipped/extracted](Media/CreateAWorldTemplate/extract_all.png)

-10. Open the files and check them out in Visual Studio code, but don't move them or change the names of anything.
+10. Open the files and check them out in Visual Studio Code, but don't move them or change the names of anything.

 ### Structure of a Minecraft World package (without add-on packs)